matthew-tfs/mjcb.io/content/blog/00008-vmware-workstation-and-hyper-v.md

 ![This error message is expected and will always appear until the system is restarted.](/images/blog/00008/hyper-v-error.png)

 To use Hyper-V again all that needs to be done is reboot the system.
-While it is inconvenient to need to reboot a system in order to use a different Virtualization solution, it is not entirely common to have to run multiple Virtualization solutions on a single system, so this is certainly better than nothing.
+While it is inconvenient to need to reboot a system to use a different virtualization solution, it is not entirely common to have to run multiple virtualization solutions on a single system, so this is certainly better than nothing.

 For more information, take a look at the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/bcdedit-command-line-options) for the bcdedit command.